joshlong/cloud-native-workshop/README.md

 # Cloud Native Java Workshop

+The accompanying code for this workshop is [on Github](http://github.com/joshlong/cloud-native-workshop)

 ## Setup

 > microservices, for better or for worse, involve a lot of moving parts.
 Let's make sure we can run all those things in this lab.